MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/export-yammer-enterprise-data.md

 <a name="DeleteMessagesFiles"> </a>
 ## Find and delete specific messages or files

-If you have the ID for a message or file, you can go directly to it in Yammer, and delete it if needed.
+Use the Yammer file ID from the export to go directly to the file in Yammer and delete it.

+> [!IMPORTANT]
+> For Yammer files stored in SharePoint, delete the files from Yammer in order to remove the Yammer metadata as well as the file.

-To find and delete a specific message in Yammer:
+To find and delete a specific message:
 1. Build the URL for the message.
 Use **https&#58;//www&#46;yammer&#46;com**/*network_name*/**#**/**Threads**/**show?threadId=** *thread_id*.
 For example, https&#58;//www&#46;yammer&#46;com/contosomkt&#46;onmicrosoft&#46;com/#/Threads/show?threadId=1040647232.

 2. In the message, click the **More** icon ![More icon (...)](../media/d9378a9a-fb0a-4313-96e5-bc6c9f1d5827.png), and then click **Delete**.

-To find and delete a specific file in Yammer:
+To find and delete a specific file:

 - Use the **Search** box in Yammer.
 For example, for a file named 12345678.pptx in the export, search for 1235678.pptx.
 In the search results, click **Go to File** file, and then click **Delete this File**.